rustynail102/side-stacker-game/README.md

 10. **argon2** - Argon2 is a password hashing function that was selected as the winner of the Password Hashing Competition in July 2015.
 It's designed to be secure against a range of attacks and to be efficient to compute on modern hardware.
 Argon2 is suitable for hashing passwords for credential storage, key derivation, or other cryptographic applications.
 11. **Redis** - Redis (Remote Dictionary Server) is an in-memory data structure store used as a database, cache, and message broker.
 It supports various data structures and is perfect for high-performance tasks like caching.
 In this application, Redis could be used to store session data, game state, or other temporary, high-performance needs.
 12. **Express-Session** - express-session is a middleware for Express.js that handles session management.
 It provides mechanisms to store session data that persist across requests.
 In a game like Side-Stacker, express-session could be used to keep track of user authentication, game state, and other data that needs to persist between different requests from the same user.
+13. **Jest** - Jest is a comprehensive JavaScript testing framework that provides a full set of testing capabilities and a clean and intuitive API for structuring and writing tests.
+It has built-in support for mocking, which makes it easier to isolate the code under test and replace dependencies with mock objects, improving the reliability and speed of tests.
+In addition, Jest's snapshot testing feature allows developers to capture the state of the UI and then use it as a reference for future tests.
+This can be particularly useful for testing the correctness of the server's response.
+Jest also supports parallel test execution, which can significantly reduce the time it takes to run all tests.
+This is especially important in a large project like this one, where the test suite can grow quite large.
+14. **Supertest** - Supertest is a high-level abstraction for testing HTTP, built on the SuperAgent library.
+Supertest makes it easy to write tests for API endpoints, as it provides a fluent, chainable API for making requests and asserting responses.
+This can greatly simplify the process of testing routes and middleware in the server application.
+It's especially useful in this project, where the server exposes various RESTful endpoints for game state management.
+With Supertest, developers can easily make requests to these endpoints and assert the responses, helping ensure that the server behaves as expected under various conditions.
+Supertest integrates seamlessly with Jest, allowing developers to leverage Jest's features for structuring and running tests, and its assertion library for validating responses.

 #### Additional tools

-Real and production-level application could also have additional tools, such as a tool for managing the environment variables (like Dotenv), testing frameworks (like Jest or Cypress), API documentation (like Swagger) and logging.
+Real and production-level application could also have additional tools, such as a tool for managing the environment variables (like Dotenv), API documentation (like Swagger) and logging.
 However, given the scope and time constraints of this project, they probably won't be implemented.

 ### Data Model